openstack-infra/zuul/doc/source/user/config.rst

 *config-project* is one which is primarily tasked with holding configuration information and job content for Zuul.
 Jobs which are defined in a config-project are run with elevated privileges, and all Zuul configuration items are available for use.
+Base jobs (that is, jobs without a parent) may only be defined in config-projects.
 It is expected that changes to config-projects will undergo careful scrutiny before being merged.

 An *untrusted-project* is a project whose primary focus is not to operate Zuul, but rather it is one of the projects being tested or